godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_advanced.rst

         if object.has_method("smash"):
             object.smash()

-Then, simply define that method and anything the rock touches can be smashed.
+Then, define that method and anything the rock touches can be smashed.